Overview & Department Function

 Inspection of Records

 If phone lines are busy, please leave a detailed message and your call will be returned within 2 business days.
 If inquiring by email, please also allow 2 business days for a response.
 If no response is received within that timeframe, your inquiry may have been blocked through our firewall.
 Please follow up with a phone call.
-While assessing staff are usually available during the day, if you wish to meet with an assessor regarding your inquiry, please contact the office prior to coming in as some days the staff are in the field and tax employees may not be able to assist with detailed questions.
+While assessing staff are usually available during the day, if you wish to meet with an assessor regarding your inquiry, please contact the office prior to coming in as some days the staff is in the field and tax employees may not be able to assist with detailed questions.

 The Assessing Office maintains 20 years of assessment rolls.
 For copies of documents prior to 2011, a FOIA request must be filed at the City Clerk's office.
 Once received, the assessor will comply with the FOIA timeline.
 Copies of any assessment documents readily available will be made at the time of request at the office for $1 per page.